-Communities can be geographical or based on shared experience.
-For example, cultural community is a Native American tribe in which members live in a variety of locales but still share common child-rearing standards.
+Communities can be geographical.
+An example of a community is a Native American tribe in which members live in a variety of locales but still share common child-rearing standards.

 According to the Indian Child Welfare Act, the minimum sufficient level of care standard must reflect the community standards of the child's tribe.